stardog-union/stardog-blog/content/posts/2017-stardog-memory-management.md

    ----------------------------------------
 ```

-## Sorted sequence of elements
+## Sorted array

 All elements are being subsequently written to the chain of memory blocks.
-The index and offset of the element in the data layout is being subsequently written
+The index and offset of the element in the data layout is being subsequently
-to the blocks of the address layout.
+written to the blocks of the address layout.
-If no more blocks to write pointer in address layout are being sorted in accordance
+If no more blocks to write pointer in address layout, pairs <index,offset> are being sorted in accordance
 with binary comparator.
-Using merge sort data are being written to the disk in the sorted format.
-On iteration data are being sorted on address layout and using merge sort elements are being emit
+Using merge sort data from data layout are being written to the disk in the sorted format.
-as an output.
+On iteration data are being sorted on address layout and using merge sort elements are being emit as an output.
-In case if search is required there solid sorted index is build in memory if only memory was used,
+In case if search is required we build solid sorted index in memory if only memory was used,
-only on the disk if disk was used.
+on the disk if disk was used.
 Using binary search certain element can be found inside the collection
 with O(log(N)) time complexity.